damasosanchezarenas/damasosanchezarenas/README.md

 ### Welcome to my house 👋

 I'm a **software engineer** and I'm working in Big Data.
-Trying to learn a lot of technologies to have a global vision: Devops, Docker, Cloud, Go, etc..
+Trying to learn a lot of technologies to have a global vision.

 - 🚀 My Dream: Create my own startup and expand it around the world.

-- 🔭 I’m currently working on Daimler A.G as Data Scientist.
-Python, Azure, ML.

 - 💻 Background: Big Data Engineer.

 - 🛠️ Backend Technologies: Scala (Main), Go, C++, Java, Python, etc..

-- ⚙️ Big Data Technologies: Spark, Hive, Impala, Cloudera, Hadoop, etc..

 - 😄 Fronted Techonologies: HTML, CSS, JavaScript, Jquery